canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 JIMM is not serving requests
 ----------------------------

-If the JIMM server is not responding to requests run the following commands to check the logs.
+If JIMM is not responding to requests, run the following commands to check the logs.

 .. code:: bash